 To see a complete and enlargeable version of this original map, click the link below:

-- Burrill School: On the former Burrill Road, closed by 1900
+Burrill School: On the former Burrill Road; closed by 1900

-- Corson’s Corner School: Near Black Stream, aka Coston’s Corner School, later became part of Athen Schools, closed 1933
+Corson’s Corner School: Near Black Stream, aka Coston’s Corner School, later became part of Athen Schools; closed 1933

-North Hartland Known Schoolhouse Locations – 1883
+Known Schoolhouse Locations in North Hartland – 1883

 Black Stream is an outlet of Great Moose Lake and is the largest of all the streams in the area.
-It was originally all part of Hartland before the first of several town line changes were made ceding most of the northwest corner of Hartland to Athens.
+It was originally all part of Hartland before the first of several town line changes were made in 1821 ceding most of the northwest corner of Hartland to Athens.
 Black Stream is now the northwesterly and most of the western Hartland boundary between Athens, Cornville and Canaan.

 Bog Pond is a 26 acre pond situated southwest of Starbird Pond.
 It is surrounded by wetland with no major inlets.
 It drains to form the East Branch of Black Stream which joins Black Stream proper eventually joining the West Branch of the Sebasticook River in Palmyra east of Pittsfield Avenue.